timrobinson/Parkinsonism-DRAFT/manuscript.md

 ### Microbiome and the Intestinal Lining

 In the context of dysbiosis, different microbial populations may drive distinct but convergent inflammatory pathways in Parkinsonism.
-In Parkinson’s Disease (PD), dysbiosis is typically characterized by an overrepresentation of gram-negative bacteria, whose outer membranes contain lipopolysaccharide (LPS)—a potent immune stimulator recognized by Toll-Like Receptor 4 (TLR4) on glial and immune cells.
-In contrast, Multiple System Atrophy (MSA) is more often associated with gram-positive dysbiosis, in which peptidoglycans (PGNs)—major components of the gram-positive cell wall—serve as the primary immunogenic signal.
+In PD, dysbiosis is typically characterized within the gut by an overrepresentation of gram-negative bacteria, whose outer membranes contain lipopolysaccharide (LPS)—a potent immune stimulator recognized by Toll-Like Receptor 4 (TLR4) on glial and immune cells.
+In contrast, MSA is more often associated with gut gram-positive dysbiosis, in which peptidoglycans (PGNs)—major components of the gram-positive cell wall—serve as the primary immunogenic signal.
 These peptidoglycans, particularly through fragments such as muramyl dipeptide (MDP), are detected by the intracellular pattern recognition receptor Nucleotide-binding Oligomerization Domain-containing protein 2 (NOD2), which is expressed on innate immune cells such as macrophages and dendritic cells.
-Notably, both gram-positive and gram-negative bacteria can release extracellular vesicles (EVs) containing immunogenic peptidoglycan (PGN) fragments.
-In the case of gram-positive species, these vesicles may carry muramyl dipeptide (MDP), a minimal bioactive motif recognized by NOD2.
-Gram-negative bacteria, while primarily associated with LPS, also contain PGN in their periplasmic space and can secrete it via outer membrane vesicles (OMVs).
-These vesicles may deliver PGN fragments capable of activating NOD1 and possibly NOD2, even in the absence of epithelial barrier breach.
-This challenges the traditional dichotomy of TLR4 for gram-negative recognition and NOD2 for gram-positive, suggesting a more nuanced picture in which multiple microbial pathways may converge on innate immune signaling.
-Although LPS and PGNs activate distinct receptors (TLR4 vs. NOD2/NOD1), both initiate downstream pro-inflammatory signaling cascades, converging mechanistically through chronic inflammation—a common hallmark of most neurodegenerative disease progression, including PD and MSA.
+Although LPS and PGNs activate distinct receptors (TLR4 vs. NOD2), both initiate downstream pro-inflammatory signaling cascades, converging mechanistically through chronic inflammation—a common hallmark of most neurodegenerative disease progression, including PD and MSA.

 <center>ADD TABLE OF DYSBIOSIS FOR BOTH PD AND MSA</center>

 This distinction underscores a fundamental difference in how dysbiosis may contribute to disease pathogenesis.
 While gram-negative bacterial products like LPS typically require a leaky gut to access host immune receptors at the cell surface, gram-positive bacteria may bypass this barrier by releasing extracellular vesicles (EVs).
 These EVs can be endocytosed by immune cells, delivering immunogenic peptidoglycan fragments such as muramyl dipeptide (MDP) directly into the cytosol, where they activate NOD2 and initiate inflammatory signaling.